snu-adv-compiler/projects/proj1/README.md

 ```

 cf)
-To use emacs comfortably, download _emacs from ETL.
-Then, “mv _emacs ~/.emacs”.

-cf2)
-In terminal, if you enter “Ctrl+r wanted_command”, you can search the command history.
+In the terminal, if you enter “Ctrl+r <string>”, you can search the command history.

 ### LLVM Core Classes